 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

 This is Homerton University Hospital NHS Foundation Trusts’ fifth year of business carbon footprint reporting.
-This is Homerton University Hospital Foundation Trust’s fifth year of business carbon footprint reporting and Planet Mark certification.
-Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.
+This is Homerton University Hospital Foundation Trust’s sixth year of business carbon footprint reporting and Planet Mark certification.

 “Homerton University Hospital Foundation Trust has always been a leader in its sector.
 Conversations around the decarbonisation of health are only just becoming mainstream, while the trust has worked on its sustainability strategy for many years.
 This vision has helped produce another year of carbon reduction for the trust.
 We are all aware of the heroic actions of the health industry over the past year, and I want to put my hands together once more for the amazing work at the trust over this past year, for both the health of its patients, and the planet.”

 In 2009, the NHS published its first carbon strategy, becoming the first major health system in the world to do so, and has worked with Low Carbon Europe to manage its impacts since 2013.
-The Trust understands that the stability of the environment is directly related to the health of the population, so hospitals and trusts playing their part in forging a sustainable world would provide multiple direct benefits to the healthcare industry.
+The Trust understands that the stability of the environment is directly related to the population’s health, so hospitals and trusts playing their part in forging a sustainable world would provide multiple direct benefits to the healthcare industry.
 As environmental health concerns arise, it is vital that healthcare learns to walk the walk on sustainability.

 A 5% year-on-year reduction is the target reduction recommended by Planet Mark.